Highway (soundtrack): Background score

 Manohar Basu at Koimoi noted, "But defending its dissipating premise in the garb of Rahman's mystically well done score isn't what is expected of Ali. one cannot disagree to the fact that it is only Rahman's divine music."
-According to critic Gayatri Sankar for Zee News, "Oscar Award winning music maestro AR Rahman is back again with melodies that will stay with you forever.
-The genius has made the most of the folk tradition and thus paid respect to India's indigenous music culture that seldom finds a mention these days."
 For Mumbai Mirror, Rahul Desai wrote,"Rahman's music keeps the pace in check."
 Critic Sonia Chopra for Sify mentions, "A.R.Rahman's music is haunting and resonates with the film beautifully."
 At OneIndia, Venkatesh Prasad stated, "Tranquila music of AR Rahman takes the film into a whole different level."Taran Adarsh for Bollywood Hungama notes, "The soundtrack [by maestro A.R.
 Rahman] never strays from the essence of the film.
 However, the problem is it lacks popular appeal, for you appreciate the songs as long as they last on screen, but don't hum the tunes once you make an exit from the auditorium.
 The background score, also by Rahman, is minimal, but effective."

 Deborah Young for The Hollywood Reporter stated, "Top composer A. R. Rahman, who won due Oscars for Slumdog Millionaire's music and songs, has less to inspire him than in his previous collaboration with Ali, the music-laden Rockstar.
 But the soundtrack is still a joy to listen to and makes a fine complement to Anil Mehta's dreamy images of India's soulful landscapes."
 Viji Alles for UKAsian wrote, "The visual beauty is lifted by A R Rahman's excellent soundtrack."
 Ronnie Scheib for Variety said, "A. R. Rahman's score is powerful, his music, freed from the staginess of intricately choreographed, multi-costumed setpieces, flows sinuously throughout and evocative songs function mainly as inner voices conveying the characters' unspoken emotions."